-In moving the story toward a conclusion, then, might we ask, “If Jesus was not lost, is there a possibility that somehow Mary and Joseph were lost?
-Is it plausible that in losing Him for a time, that Jesus was actually drawing each of them deeper into the mystery of their own salvation?”
-For when Mary and Joseph found Him, Jesus asks them two questions.
-“Why were you looking for me?
-Did you not know that I must be in my Father’s house?”
+A question: If Jesus was not lost, is it possible that Mary and Joseph were?
+Is it plausible that in losing Him for a time, that Jesus was actually drawing each of them deeper into the mystery of their own salvation?
+For when Mary and Joseph found Him, Jesus asked them two questions (Luke 2:49): First, “Why were you looking for me?”
+And second, “Did you not know that I must be in my Father’s house?”
 But, as Luke’s Gospel (2:50) notes, “they did not understand what He said to them.”
 Perhaps they were lost in the family; a rather interesting observation, don’t you think?

 In his encyclical, Familiaris Consortio, St. Pope John Paul II notes that families experience “Joys and sorrows, hopes and disappointments, birth and birthday celebrations, wedding anniversaries of the parents, departures, separations and homecomings, important and far-reaching decisions, the death of those that are near, etc.- all of these marking God’s loving intervention in the family’s history.”

 In pondering John Paul II’s writing, professor and theologian David Michael Thomas reflects that “Family spirituality is fully relational.
 The love of God is thoroughly mixed with love of neighbor into a rich spiritual stew.
 Family prayer is often said on the run.
 While all parents crave moments of silence, constant noise may often be the order of the day.
 Moments of interpersonal life often outnumber moments of solitude.
 And that’s all ‘Ok.’
 Dads and moms are not monks and nuns.
 Their spiritual vitality percolates from what happens each day in the confusion of their home church.
 In this place, the Spirit of God stirs the air and sanctifies the spaces between family members.”